Pierre666/aws-serverless-workshops/ImageProcessing/README.md

 	The `Catch` parameter in the `FaceDetection` state can match custom error types thrown by the AWS Lambda function and change the flow of the execution based on the error type caught.

-1. Replace the `REPLACE_WITH_FaceDetectionFunctionArn` in the JSON with the ARN of the face detection AWS Lambda function.
+1. Replace the `{replace-with_FaceDetectionFunctionArn}` in the JSON with the ARN of the face detection AWS Lambda function.
 	> To find the ARN of the face detection AWS Lambda function, in the AWS CloudFormation Console, go to the `wildrydes-step-module-resources` stack, look in the **Outputs** section for `FaceDetectionFunctionArn`)

-1. Replace the `REPLACE_WITH_NotificationPlaceholderFunctionArn` in the JSON with the ARN of the AWS Lambda function that mocks sending user notifications.
+1. Replace the `{replace-with_NotificationPlaceholderFunctionArn}` in the JSON with the ARN of the AWS Lambda function that mocks sending user notifications.
-	> To find the ARN of the mock notification AWS Lambda function, in the AWS CloudFormation Console, go to the `wildrydes-step-module-resources` stack, look in the **Outputs** section for `NotificationPlaceholderFunctionArn`)
+	> To find the ARN of the mock notification AWS Lambda function, in the AWS CloudFormation Console, go to the `wildrydes-step-module-resources` stack, look in the **Outputs** section for `NotificationPlaceholderFunctionArn`

 1. From the AWS Management Console, choose **Services** then select **Step Functions**.

 1. You might see the Get Started page if you have not used AWS Step Functions before.
 If that's the case, click **Get Started**, it should lead you to the page to create a new state machine.
 Otherwise, click the **Create a State Machine** button.

 1. Type `RiderPhotoProcessing` for the state machine name.